Jainism UPSC Introduction

-- According to Jaina beliefs, the male nude torso discovered from the Indus Valley culture has something to do with the Tirhankaras.
+- According to Jaina beliefs, the male nude torso discovered from the Indus Valley culture has something to do with the Tirthankaras.

-- There were twenty-four Tirthankaras all Kshatriyas and belonging to the royal family.
+- There were twenty-four Tirthankaras, all were Kshatriyas and belonged to the royal families.
 Parsavanath was the 23rd tirthankara.